Scientific: Melaleuca citrina (formerly Callistemon citrinus, and before that it was Callistemon lanceolatus)

 Propagation: Seed difficult, cutting easy.

-Disease and pests: None that are significant.
+Disease and Pests: None that are significant.

-Additional comments: Strongly attracts bees when in flower.
-The species has been responsible for many of the bottlebrush cultivars that are seen in landscapes today, sometimes as hybrids with other Callistemon species.
+Additional comments: Lemon bottlebrush shrubs (citrina means lemons scented) strongly attracts bees when in flower.
+This species has been responsible for many of the bottlebrush cultivars that are seen in landscapes today, sometimes as hybrids with other Melaleuca (formerly Callistemon) species.
 Most of these cultivars have arisen as chance seedlings rather than by deliberate hybridization.
-Some of the better known marketed cultivars of C. citrinus are 'Mauve Mist' (mauve), 'Burgundy' (purple-red), 'White Anzac'(white), 'Endeavour' (red) and 'Reeves Pink' (pink).
-Leaf chlorosis makes this plant almost useless in Phoenix.